wietsedejong/Awesomewm/README.md

 # My Awesome Configuration

-I use awesome in POP-OS or Linux mint this make my set-up family friendly.
+I use awesome in POP-OS, Linux mint or Manjaro (archbased) this make my set-up family friendly.
 The POP-0S desktop or Linux Mint for wife and kids and Awesome for me.
 Quick tip: instaling awesome window manager alongside XFCE desktop or LXQT works good beacouse XFCE and LXQT or higly modular.
 You can use de XFCE widgets in your taskbar.